 Use cash only

-The cash envelope system – made famous by Dave Ramsey – really does work when you use it.
+The envelope budget system – made famous by Dave Ramsey – really does work when you use it.
 Here is how it works:

 - Withdraw the amount of cash you need for expenses not drafted from your account.